SPT Clusters with DES and HST Weak Lensing. I. Cluster Lensing and Bayesian Population Modeling of Multi-Wavelength Cluster Datasets: DES Weak-Lensing Measurements

 and divide the weights in bin $b$ by $f_{\mathrm{rescale,bin}\,b}^2(z_\mathrm{lens})$.
 By definition, the shear in bin~4 remains unchanged, and the shear in the other source bins is enhanced.\footnote{The noise in the other bins is enhanced accordingly, so that the signal-to-noise ratio per bin remains constant.
 In other words, our estimator does not alter the signal-to-noise ratio per source bin, but it does increase the signal-to-noise ratio of the combined measurement.} The estimator we employ in our analysis then is

-Note that, as defined in Eqs.~\ref{eq:Sigmacrit} and \ref{eq:meaninvSigmac}, the $\langle\Sigma_\mathrm{crit}^{-1}\rangle$ used in the estimator are computed in our reference cosmology.
+Note that, as defined in Eqs.~(\ref{eq:Sigmacrit}) and (\ref{eq:meaninvSigmac}), the $\langle\Sigma_\mathrm{crit}^{-1}\rangle$ used in the estimator are computed in our reference cosmology.
 In the cosmological analysis, model shear profiles are computed using $\Sigma_\mathrm{crit}^{-1}$ evaluated for each tomographic bin for the cosmological parameters of the evaluation, and then the model shear profiles are combined into a single profile using the (fixed, non-cosmology dependent) rescaling factors.
+We estimate the uncertainties on the shear profiles by bootstrap resampling the individual sources.
+Because the bootstrap uncertainties are noisy, especially for the inner radial bins with few sources, we determine the characteristic shape noise to be 0.37 and assign Gaussian uncertainties of width $0.37/\sqrt{N_\mathrm{source}}$.\footnote{The shape noise we determine is larger than quoted in the presentation of the shape catalog \citep{gatti21} because of the rescaling we apply to the ellipticities [see Eq.~(\ref{eq:f_rescale})].
+The resulting signal-to-noise ratio remains unchanged.}

-We also experimented with a more sophisticated estimator where $f_\mathrm{rescale}$ is additionally multiplied with the source fraction (unity minus the cluster member contamination, see Section~\ref{sec:boost}) in the respective source bin.
+We also experimented with a more sophisticated estimator where $f_\mathrm{rescale}$ is additionally multiplied with the source fraction (unity minus the cluster member contamination, see Sec.~\ref{sec:boost}) in the respective source bin.
 This scheme was meant to further increase the signal-to-noise ratio in the measured shear profiles.
 However, in practice, the improvements were modest and therefore, we do not apply this extra analysis step.

 For each cluster, we also measure the lensing source redshift distribution as